A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Two-Stage Co-Optimization (TSCO) Framework

 \textbf{Markov Decision Process (MDP) Formulation:} The CPN scheduling problem is formulated as an MDP defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{P}, \mathcal{R}, \gamma)$: \begin{itemize}

 \item \textbf{State ($s_t \in \mathcal{S}$):} The state provides a comprehensive snapshot of the entire system at time $t$.
+It is a high-dimensional vector including: \begin{enumerate} \item \textit{CPN State:} Characteristics of tasks in the queue (e.g., resource requirements, deadlines), current resource and bandwidth utilization, and power consumption of each CPN node. \item \textit{Grid State:} Real-time RES generation levels, BESS state-of-charge, and crucially, the real-time locational marginal price (LMP) and marginal carbon intensity (MCI) for each bus hosting a CPN node.
+These signals are provided by the real-time ED solution. \end{enumerate} Furthermore, the state vector \(s_t\) is augmented with two day-ahead constraint tracking metrics:

+The former remains a computational resource reserve of node $n$ at time $t$.
+The latter remains the carbon budget for the planning horizon.
+These metrics enable the DRL agent to proactively avoid approaching constraint boundaries.

-It is a high-dimensional vector including: \begin{enumerate} \item \textit{CPN State:} Characteristics of tasks in the queue (e.g., resource requirements, deadlines), current resource utilization and power consumption of each CPN node. \item \textit{Grid State:} Real-time RES generation levels, BESS state-of-charge, and crucially, the real-time locational marginal price (LMP) and marginal carbon intensity (MCI) for each bus hosting a CPN node.
-These signals are provided by the real-time ED solution. \end{enumerate} \item \textbf{Action ($a_t \in \mathcal{A}$):} For the task at the head of the queue, the agent selects an action from a discrete set.
-An action is a tuple $(n, \tau_{type})$ representing the decision to assign the task to node $n$ to be processed by resource type $\tau_{type}$ (e.g., CPU, GPU).
-The action space also includes deferring the task. \item \textbf{Reward ($R_t \in \mathcal{R}$):} The reward function is carefully designed to guide the agent towards the overall optimization objective.
+\item \textbf{Action ($a_t \in \mathcal{A}$):} For the task at the head of the queue, the agent selects an action from a discrete set.
+An action is a tuple $(n,h, \tau_{type})$ representing the decision to assign the task to node $n$ to be processed by resource type $\tau_{type}$ (e.g., CPU, GPU).
+The action space also includes deferring the task.
+The action space is further constrained by the day-ahead resource reservations from Stage 1.
+For any task assignment action \((n,h,\tau_{type})\), the total resource demand of tasks scheduled on node $n$ at time $t$, i.e., \(\sum_{k,\tau} r_{\tau,h} x_{k,\tau,n,h,t}\) must not exceed the day-ahead reserved capacity \(C_{n,h,t}^{comp, reserve}\).
+This constraint is enforced directly in the DRL agent’s action selection process by masking infeasible assignments, e.g., nodes with remaining capacity $\leq$ task resource requirement \(r_\tau,h\). \item \textbf{Reward ($R_t \in \mathcal{R}$):} The reward function is carefully designed to guide the agent towards the overall optimization objective.
 It is a weighted sum of multiple components:

 where $\text{Revenue}_t$ is a positive reward for successfully completing a job; $\text{Cost}_t$ is the electricity cost of executing the scheduled task, calculated as $P_{n,t}^{CPN} \times \text{LMP}_{i,t}$; $\text{Carbon}_t$ denotes the carbon cost, calculated as $P_{n,t}^{CPN} \times \text{MCI}_{i,t}$.
 To enforce the long-term budget $E_{budget}$, this term is augmented using the Lyapunov optimization technique.
 A virtual carbon queue $Q_t$ is maintained, updating as